2024 Georgian parliamentary election: Sanctions

 On 16 September 2024, the US Department of State announced visa restrictions for 60 "Georgian government officials and others who have undermined Georgia's democracy and the human rights of the Georgian people".
-These included senior government officials, municipal figures, business leaders, law enforcers, lawmakers and etc. Additionally, the United States Department of the Treasury imposed financial sanctions on 4 Georgian citizens under Magnitsky Act for "undermining fundamental freedoms".
+These included senior government officials, municipal figures, business leaders, law enforcers, lawmakers etc. Additionally, the United States Department of the Treasury imposed financial sanctions on 4 Georgian citizens under Magnitsky Act for "undermining fundamental freedoms".
 Namely, the Chief of Special Task Department of the Ministry of Internal Affairs of Georgia Khareba Kharazishvili and his deputy Mileri Lagazauri were sanctioned, along with the leaders of the Conservative Movement/Alt-Info party Zura Makharadze and Konstantine Morgoshia.
 Georgian Prime Minister Irakli Kobakhidze called the sanctions on Georgian officials an "insult to Georgian state".

 On 20 September, Voice of America (VoA) reported that the U.S. State Department and Treasury were preparing sanctions against Bidzina Ivanishvili.
 According to a high-level anonymous source, this marked a significant shift, as the sanctions package was now ready for implementation.
 However, it was still unclear when these sanctions would be enacted, potentially before or after the elections.
 One official stated that Ivanishvili had taken steps to deepen ties with Russian oligarchs and worked to increase Russia's influence in Georgia's market, actions allegedly done under the guidance of Russian intelligence.
 The sanctions would target these activities under Executive Order 14024, which allowed for sanctions related to "harmful foreign activities of the Government of the Russian Federation".
 An additional anonymous source familiar with the discussions told VoA that the administration's efforts served as a signal to the Georgian government, stressing that the U.S. was serious about its concerns.
 "The Biden people are trying to convey the seriousness and hope that somebody in the Georgian government is listening in a serious way," the source explained.
 While it remained unknown when the sanctions would be implemented, the necessary preparations were in place, with the administration continuing to hope for a shift back toward a more democratic course in Georgia.

 As of 3 October, the US embassy to Georgia confirmed that Bidzina Ivanishvili was not sanctioned by the US government.